IRS Mileage Log Requirements for Fleet Businesses (2025)

 Following are the IRS mileage log requirements for business-related trips that you need to keep track of:

-- Starting and ending points of the trip
+• Starting and ending point of the trip

 Fleet businesses commonly record this information and create a mileage report through paper mileage logs or mileage tracking apps.